Chaotic

 The Insight

-You don't tell a toddler "don't touch the stove" 500 times.
+You don't tell a toddler "don't fall down the stairs" 500 times.

 You put a gate in front of the stairs.